What is a Skipjack?

 carved by Harold Ruark

-These graceful, powerfully driven sailing vessels were adorned with carved, brightly painted name boards and carved figure heads placed under the bowsprits.
+Builders and owners of these graceful, powerfully driven sailing vessels decorated them with carved, brightly painted trailboards, bearing the boat's name, and carved figure heads under the bowsprits.

 Skipjacks generally ranged from 30 to 60 feet on deck and could carry 100 to 500 bushels of oysters.
-The Nathan is a medium-sized skipjack, built to carry 150 to 200 bushels.
+The Nathan is a medium-sized skipjack, built to carry about 200 bushels.

 With the development of the gasoline engine, the rowing dinghy typically hung on the davits at the stern was powered with a two- to four-cylinder engine.
 This enabled the skipjack to have a power source–a "pushboat" or "yawl boat"–in the event of light wind conditions.

 As a result of early attempts by the State of Maryland to conserve the oyster beds, regulations were passed to limit the use of the pushboats to going to and from the oyster dredge areas.
 Skipjacks were required to do the actual dredging only under sail, with the pushboat hauled up into the davits as evidence of compliance.

 It was not until the 1960s that the regulations were eased to allow watermen to dredge under power two days a week, Monday and Tuesday.
 That was good news as long as the wind was favorable the rest of the week!
 It was not until the late 1990s that regulations were changed once again, and remain in effect today, permitting watermen to choose which two days they will dredge under power.